Direkt zum Inhalt springen

 Ulrike Geppert-Orthofer, Chairwoman of the German Midwifery Association, was also full of praise for the development of the young academic discipline of midwifery/midwifery science in Ludwigshafen in her speech: "As Chairwoman of the Baden-Württemberg state association at the time, I observed the developments in Rhineland-Palatinate with great interest.
 As a university, you were involved at an early stage and with both degree programs you have an excellent offering at the university.
 You are on the right track," said Ulrike Geppert-Orthofer.
 The academization of the profession was long overdue and an important step: "It strengthens the profession, the interdisciplinary exchange at eye level and is a way out of the educational dead end of the midwifery profession."
 As Chairwoman of the German Midwives' Association, she also hopes that academization will increase demand for midwives and obstetricians and thus provide a positive boost in times of a shortage of skilled workers.

-The question of what significance the academization of midwives has for obstetric practice was then discussed on the podium: student Theresia Collmer, Marielle Pommereau, graduate of the first year of midwifery, and graduate Marie-Luise Israel with more than 20 years of professional experience in obstetrics agree: academization is right and important.
+The question of what significance the academization of midwives has for obstetric practice was then discussed on the podium: Student Theresia Collmer, Marielle Pommereau, graduate of the first year of midwifery, and graduate Marie-Luise Israel with more than 20 years of professional experience in obstetrics agree: Academization is right and important.
 "Reflecting scientifically on practical midwifery work, critically questioning one's own actions or traditional practices and being able to incorporate current studies complements the very good practical training in Germany.
 The scientific basis gives me a sense of security," says Collmer, who is about to complete her degree.
 "Academization helps to bundle professional skills and to be heard more politically and socially," says Marielle Pommereau with conviction.
-Being able to set your own guidelines and establish practice-oriented research from the midwives' perspective for the benefit of women, families and children are further reasons for academizing the profession.
-The three are not afraid that academization could lead to a lack of practical experience - on the contrary: the proportion of practical experience in the delivery room, in birth centers and with freelance midwives is actually greater than before; only the practical hours in other hospital departments have been reduced.
+Being able to set your own guidelines and establish practice-oriented research from the perspective of midwives for the benefit of women, families and children are further reasons for academizing the profession.
+The three are not afraid that academization could lead to a lack of practical experience - on the contrary: the proportion of practical experience in the delivery room, in birth centers and with freelance midwives is even greater than before; only the practical hours in other hospital departments have been reduced.

 The ceremony was accompanied by wonderful music from Luca Sestak, pianist, singer, songwriter and graduate of the Mannheim Pop Academy.
 Agnes Maier, award-winning slam poet and midwife from Graz, brought art and comedy into the academic world with her lyrical and poignant comments from the world of obstetrics.
 The evening was charmingly hosted by Prof. Dr. Monika Greening.